Sign up for my newsletter here: http://eepurl.com/bjjVvT

 And an unrelated alternate history novella set in New England about the unintended side effects of a WWII-era drug developed to create affinity between an interrogator and interrogatee:

-A Day in Deep Freeze Aqueduct Press (Conversation Pieces series) (forthcoming April 2015)
+A Day in Deep Freeze Aqueduct Press (Conversation Pieces series) (April 2015)